Beanie Sigel

 Dwight Equan Grant (born March 6, 1974), better known by his stage name Beanie Sigel, is an American rapper from Philadelphia, Pennsylvania.
-He is best known for his association with Jay-Z and his label Roc-A-Fella Records, to which he signed in 1998 and became one of its flagship artists.
-His debut studio album, The Truth (2000), received both critical and commercial success, peaking at number five on the Billboard 200.
+He is best known for his association with Jay-Z and his label Roc-A-Fella Records, to which he signed in 1998.
+His debut studio album, The Truth (2000), was met with critical and commercial success, peaking at number five on the Billboard 200.

-Along with his solo career, Grant served as the de facto leader of the Philadelphia-based hip hop collective State Property, which he formed with other Roc-A-Fella labelmates.
-The group debuted in 2002 with a namesake film starring Grant, and released two well-received studio albums.
+Along with his solo career, Grant was the de facto leader of the Philadelphia-based hip-hop collective State Property, which was formed in 2000 with other Roc-A-Fella labelmates.
+Grant starred in the group's self-titled film, and made his sole appearance on the Billboard Hot 100 with "Roc the Mic" (with Freeway), the lead single from the film's accompanying soundtrack (2002).

-Grant's second and third albums, The Reason (2001) and The B. Coming (2005), both reached the top five of the Billboard 200.
-The latter included the single "Feel It in the Air" and marked a brief departure from Roc-A-Fella.
-After returning to Roc-A-Fella, he released his fourth album, The Solution (2007), which was met with continued praise despite a commercial decline, and became his final release under the label.

-He later released two independent albums, The Broad Street Bully (2009) and This Time (2012), both of which achieved regional success and positive reception.
+Grant's second and third albums, The Reason (2001) and The B. Coming (2005), both debuted within the Billboard 200's top 5.
+The latter spawned the single "Feel It in the Air," which became his signature song.
+His fourth album, The Solution (2007), was his final release under Roc-A-Fella.
+He then self-released two further albums, The Broad Street Bully (2009) and This Time (2012).

 Grant has also faced numerous legal issues and publicized court trials since 2002.
 As of 2024, he has been arrested at least six times and has served approximately four years in federal or state prison.

 Career

-Roc-A-Fella and Def Jam years (1999–2006)
+Roc-A-Fella and Def Jam years (1999–2007)

 Roc-A-Fella Records released Beanie Sigel's debut album, The Truth on February 29, 2000, to critical and commercial success.